Skip to main content

 Metabolic Flexibility the Linchpin of Physiological Resilience

 Metabolic flexibility is the capacity of a system to adapt fuel oxidation to fuel availability.
 It is the ability to efficiently switch between burning carbohydrates and fats in response to feeding, fasting, and physical activity.
-A loss of is a hallmark of insulin resistance and a key pathophysiological feature of metabolic syndrome.
+A loss of metabolic flexibility is a hallmark of insulin resistance and a key pathophysiological feature of metabolic syndrome.

 Chronic HPA axis activation is a primary driver of metabolic inflexibility.
 Elevated cortisol promotes gluconeogenesis in the liver, increases circulating free fatty acids, and directly induces insulin resistance in peripheral tissues.
 This creates a state where the body is “stuck” in a glucose-burning mode, unable to efficiently access its vast stores of fat for energy.
 This leads to constant cravings for carbohydrates, energy fluctuations, and an increased propensity for fat storage.